marczz/mzlinux_pages/media/streaming.md

     home media, as well as play back on other devices.
 It supports DLNA and can send to chromecast.
     Emby provides Debian packages for amd64 and armhf.

+    The GitHub repository is no more updated since 2018 version 3.5.2.
     -   [GitHub - Emby](https://github.com/MediaBrowser/Emby).
 -   [FreeMi](http://freemiupnp.fr/) (Open Source License)
     FreeMi is an C#/Mono UPnP Media Server audio/video for the FreeBox.